mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.destroy()
 Uses Terraform to destroy an applied config.
-Note that if `terraform.plan(path: configDir)` with `destroy: true` was invoked before this, then the resultant plan file is in `${configDir}/plan.tfplan`.
+Note that if `terraform.plan(path: configDir)` with `destroy: true` was invoked before this, then the resultant plan file is in `${configDir}/plan.tfplan` by default.
 If a plan file is specified as the `configPath` parameter value, then the vars and target parameters will be ignored.

 ```groovy
 terraform.destroy(